The Motley Fool Canada’s top trading apps at a glance:

-For those who want more from their investing app, TD Direct Investing cam be an excellent choice.
+For those who want more from their investing app, TD Direct Investing can be an excellent choice.
 For one, you’ll get a vast array of trading tools, in-depth research, and educational resources.
 You’ll also have access to advanced types of investments, such as options and future contracts.
 It’s extremely user friendly, which makes it easy to navigate from your mobile devices, and you also have the option of accessing your account on desktop.

 Because of its comprehensive package, TD Direct Investing is a bit more expensive than some of the other stock-trading apps listed here.
 You’ll pay commissions to make trades, and you’ll also pay a maintenance fee to keep your account open (waived if you hold $15,000 in assets).
 But for the data and tools that you’re getting, this app could definitely be worth it.

-What is the best free stock-trading app?
+What is the top free stock-trading app?

-Hands down, the best free stock trading app in Canada is Wealthsimple Trade.
+Our top free stock trading app in Canada is Wealthsimple Trade.

 In fact, it’s the only no-commission brokerage available to Canadians.
 You’ll pay nothing to buy or sell stock through Wealthsimple’s trading app.
 The research tools are limited, however, and not every security is listed through Wealthsimple.
 But if you’re looking for a basic account without paying commissions, Wealthsimple could be right for you.